ibm-cloud-docs/transit-gateway/helpful-tips.md

 The same network subnet considerations for transit gateway connections also apply to Direct Link connections.
 To ensure successful connectivity, do not use prefixes in your Direct Link connected network that overlap with other connections.
 {: important}

+## {{site.data.keyword.powerSys_notm}} connection consideration (IBM Internal Use Only)
+{: #power_considerations}

+You can connect a {{site.data.keyword.powerSys_notm}} instance to a transit gateway.
+This allows you to directly attach the {{site.data.keyword.powerSys_notm}} to a downstream transit gateway.
+After the {{site.data.keyword.powerSys_notm}} is connected to the transit gateway, your {{site.data.keyword.powerSys_notm}} service instance then has have access to all downstream transit gateway resources and services.
+Likewise, all downstream networks connected to the transit gateway will have access to the {{site.data.keyword.powerSys_notm}} instance.

+{{site.data.keyword.powerSys_notm}} connections can use Local or Global routing.
+However, only {{site.data.keyword.powerSys_notm}} instances in the same region as the transit gateway can use local routing.
+Also, a {{site.data.keyword.powerSys_notm}} instance can be connected to multiple transit gateways with local routing, but only one transit gateway with global routing.
+Downstream services will honor route preference based on the transit gateway type.

+The same network subnet considerations for transit gateway connections also apply to {{site.data.keyword.powerSys_notm}} connections.
+To ensure successful connectivity, do not use prefixes in your {{site.data.keyword.powerSys_notm}} instance that overlap with other connections.
+Note that Transit Gateway provides prefix filtering to limit the prefixes being exposed, as well as a routing table report to see any overlaps after the connection is created.
+{: important}

 ## VPC connection consideration
 {: #vpc-connection-consideration}